Employers use an employee’s National Insurance category letter when they run payroll to work out how much they both need to contribute.

 Category letter X

-Employers use category letter X for employees who don’t have to pay National Insurance, for example because they’re under 16.
+Employers use category letter X for employees who do not have to pay National Insurance, for example because they’re under 16.

 Mariners and deep sea fishermen